dartsim/dartsim.github.io/index.md

 * Support various Cartesian constraints and provide extensible API for user-defined constraints.
 * Provide multiple constraint solvers: Lemke method, Dantzig method, and PSG method.
 * Support dynamic systems with closed-loop structures.

+* High performance for articulated dynamic systems using Lie Group representation and Featherstone hybrid algorithms.
+* Exact enforcement of joints between body nodes using generalized coordinates.
+* Comprehensive API for dynamic quantities and their derivatives, such as the mass matrix, Coriolis force, gravitational force, and other external and internal forces.
+* Support for both rigid and soft body nodes.
+* Modeling of viscoelastic joint dynamics with joint friction and hard joint limits.
+* Support for various types of actuators.
+* Handling of contacts and collisions using an implicit LCP to guarantee non-penetration, directional friction, and approximated Coulomb friction cone conditions.
+* Use of the "Island" technique to subdivide constraint handling for efficient performance.
+* Support for various Cartesian constraints and extensible API for user-defined constraints.
+* Multiple constraint solvers: Lemke method, Dantzig method, and PSG method.
+* Support for dynamic systems with closed-loop structures.